lightchain/Land-Registery-And-Deeding/README.md

 Evaluate available OpenStreetMap editors for creating polygon plots.
 Enter the GPS coordinates of polygons in the Open Street Map cadastral layer.
-Other platforms to consider instead of OpenStreetMap includes GeoCommons and GeoServer.
+Other platforms to consider instead of OpenStreetMap includes GeoCommons, QGIS and GeoServer.
 Refer nodes to the unique ID’s on each survey marker.

 #Protocol